- Reviewed: 19 March 2020, 14:54 NZDT

 Related news features

-El Salvador has one of the highest crime rates in Latin America.
+El Salvador has one of the highest crime and homicide rates in Latin America.
 Violent crime is common, widespread and often involves firearms.
-Much of this crime is drug and gang related and foreigners are not usually targeted, however tourists have been the victims of serious crime in the past, including armed robbery, kidnapping, carjacking and assault.
+It is a serious problem throughout El Salvador and is escalating dramatically.
+Much of this crime is drug and gang related and foreigners are not usually targeted, however tourists have been the victims of serious crime in the past, including armed robbery, kidnapping, murder, carjacking and assault.

 New Zealanders in El Salvador should remain vigilant and exercise a high degree of security awareness at all times, particularly in downtown San Salvador.
 You should avoid walking alone, and to isolated areas, particularly at night.